Future retail growth and profitability depend on sustainable supply chains

 The National Retail Federation found that 77% of consumers want sustainable brands and most are willing to change their shopping behaviours to get them.

-The catch is, consumers struggle to get good sustainability information.
+The catch is, that consumers struggle to get good sustainability information.
 That’s why they use brands as proxies for the sustainability issues they care about.
 Consequently, retailers and CPG organizations need to be careful when playing the sustainability card and must have proof of their claims because consumers don’t like being lied to.

 In a world where social media instantly amplifies these stories, the last thing your company wants is to get called out for greenwashing.